asanmateu/usajobs-ETL-schedule/README.md

     $ python main.py -re <RECIPIENT_EMAIL> -se <SENDER_EMAIL> -sp <SENDER_PASSWORD>

+Please, note that if you are cloning the GitHub repository, you must also set the following environment variables:

+    * `USER_AGENT`: The user agent to use when calling the USA Government API.
+    * `API_KEY`: The API key to use when calling the USA Government API.
+    * `DB_NAME`: The name of the database to use.
+    * `SMTP_SERVER`: The SMTP server to use.
+    * `SMTP_PORT`: The SMTP port to use.

 Additionally, the script will need to be run with the following commands if you want to overwrite the default search parameters: